Critical Behavior and Universality Classes for an Algorithmic Phase Transition in Sparse Reconstruction: Numerical Experiments

 Next, we confirm the exponent in Eq. \eqref{eq:xi-vtheta} by plotting the theoretical expression in Eq. \eqref{eq:sxi-rewrite}.
 This is shown in Fig. \ref{fig:tradeoff}.

-In the end, we consider the important case where the external noise is non-zero and we are looking for a trade-off for $\lambda$ where the reconstruction error minimizes.
+In the end, we consider the important case where the external noise is non-zero and we are looking for a trade-off for $\lambda$ where the reconstruction error is minimized.
 Once more, using Eq. \eqref{eq:sxi-rewrite}, this is shown in Fig. \ref{fig:tradeoff1}.
-One can see that near the transition, having a non-zero $\lambda$ does not help with the error on recovery of the signal.
+One can see that having a non-zero $\lambda$ does not significantly help with the error in recovery of the signal at the transition point for $\alpha$ (the red curve).
 However, further from the transition line, the non-zero value of $\lambda$ can result in lower MSE.
+It should be noted that the dependence of the MSE on $\lambda$ is fairly shallow, so that letting $\lambda$ go to zero does not significantly increase the MSE.
+This is of interest since such a choice obviates the need to fix the regularization parameter.